-(d) makes no assertion in sub-paragraph (c) above in relation to the matters pleaded in paragraph 43(d) and 58(b) to (e) of the Plaintiff's Contentions and maintains the privilege he asserts in respect of those matters.

-- (a) denies the allegations in paragraph 86; - (b) refers to and repeats paragraphs 22 and 69 to 84 above; - (c) subject to sub-paragraph (d) below, says further that if it appears to the Court that he has, or may have, contravened s 1041E or s 1041H of the Corporations Act 2001 (which is denied), then pursuant to s 1041I(4) of the Corporations Act 2001, he ought to be relieved from liability under s 1317S of the Corporations Act 2001 on the basis that he acted honestly and, having regard to all the circumstances, ought fairly to be excused for the contravention; and - (d) makes no assertion in sub-paragraph (c) above in relation to the matters pleaded in paragraph 43(d) and 58(b) to (e) of the Plaintiff's Contentions and maintains the privilege he asserts in respect of those matters. - If Cameron is liable to the Plaintiff or any Group Member in respect of damage or loss under any claim made in the Plaintiff's Contentions (which is denied) then: - the claim is an apportionable claim under s 34 of the Civil Liability Act 2002, s 1041L of the Corporations Act 2001, s 12GP of the Australian Securities and Investments Commission Act 2001 and s 87CB of the Competition and Consumer Act 2010 (as applicable); - (b) each of the following persons is, in relation to the claim, a concurrent wrongdoer under s 34 of the Civil Liability Act 2002, s 1041L of the Corporations Act 2001, s 12GP of the Australian Securities and Investments
+- (d) makes no assertion in sub-paragraph (c) above in relation to the matters pleaded in paragraph 43(d) and 58(b) to (e) of the Plaintiff's Contentions and maintains the privilege he asserts in respect of those matters. - 86 Cameron: - (a) denies the allegations in paragraph 86; - (b) refers to and repeats paragraphs 22 and 69 to 84 above; - (c) subject to sub-paragraph (d) below, says further that if it appears to the Court that he has, or may have, contravened s 1041E or s 1041H of the Corporations Act 2001 (which is denied), then pursuant to s 1041I(4) of the Corporations Act 2001, he ought to be relieved from liability under s 1317S of the Corporations Act 2001 on the basis that he acted honestly and, having regard to all the circumstances, ought fairly to be excused for the contravention; and - (d) makes no assertion in sub-paragraph (c) above in relation to the matters pleaded in paragraph 43(d) and 58(b) to (e) of the Plaintiff's Contentions and maintains the privilege he asserts in respect of those matters. - 87 If Cameron is liable to the Plaintiff or any Group Member in respect of damage or loss under any claim made in the Plaintiff's Contentions (which is denied) then: - (a) the claim is an apportionable claim under s 34 of the Civil Liability Act 2002, s 1041L of the Corporations Act 2001 insofar as Cameron's liability arises from a contravention of s 1041H of the Corporations Act 2001, s 12GP of the Australian Securities and Investments Commission Act 2001 insofar as Cameron's liability arises from a contravention of s 12DA of the Australian Securities and Investments Commission Act 2001 and s 87CB of the